 Jessica Fluharty, MBA

-Ms. Fluharty assist PIs and trainees with grant applications and regulatory protocols, provide boilerplate details for regulatory compliance, identify opportunities for funding, and develop the structural support to facilitate the Center’s goal in forming collaborative translational research teams.
+Ms. Fluharty assists PIs and trainees with grant applications and regulatory protocols, provides boilerplate details for regulatory compliance, identifies opportunities for funding, and develops the structural support to facilitate the Center’s goal in forming collaborative translational research teams.
 Additionally, she manages the Center’s administrative functions, coordinating events and seminars, and overseeing the daily implementation of Center initiatives.

-Dr. Jasarevic’s has spearheaded the integration of multi-Omics platforms –16S rRNA marker gene sequencing, whole shotgun metagenomics sequencing, host transcriptomics, metabolomics, and proteomics – to identify novel mechanisms of neurodevelopment and disease risk across the lifespan.
+Dr. Jasarevic, Assistant Professor in the Department of Pharmacology, has spearheaded the integration of multi-Omics platforms –16S rRNA marker gene sequencing, whole shotgun metagenomics sequencing, host transcriptomics, metabolomics, and proteomics – to identify novel mechanisms of neurodevelopment and disease risk across the lifespan.
 He has streamlined analysis of these platforms through the development of custom computational and bioinformatic pipelines that are adaptable to any experimental design employing a multi-Omic approach.

-Dr. Jones is a biosocial researcher with expertise in basic biomedical science and community and population health.
+Dr. Jones is a biosocial researcher from the Department of Epidemiology & Public Health with expertise in basic biomedical science and community and population health.
 This unique background and expertise guides her research program that seeks to address health disparities through understanding the interplay of biological, environmental, and social factors.
 Dr. Jones participatory research approach combines the wisdom of both local communities and academic researchers with the goal of sharing and co-generating knowledge to produce comprehensive, context-specific strategies for eliminating health disparities.
 Dr. Jones supports the Center by providing expertise in building trusting community-academic partnerships, including helping to coordinate, develop, and maintain research infrastructure to enable community participation and developing research protocols that work effectively in community settings.